Geosynchronous/P6-Mobile-Portfolio/README.md

 10:44 PM

 - **FIX18: Replaced Web API**
-- First suggested change to main.js
+- Secondd suggested change to main.js
 - replaced 3 occurances of`querySelector()` with `getElementByClassName()` in the `changePizzaSizes()`
 - didn't break it, the pizzas still resize
 - it may have helped speed up resize data, 25 ms  (should have done better sampling)